guacaplushy/Catin-V2/README.md

-download EXE in releases. for other platforms/source code download the python file
+download EXE in releases. for other platforms/source code download the python file in releases